Despite its boom, construction’s future is uncertain without new workers and technology

 Encourage the training of skilled craftsmen.

 As a labourer, you can earn a good living, but the perception needs to be changed.
-Career construction labourers have the potential to make a good living without the burden of student loan debt.
+Career construction labourers have the potential to make a good living with the average in Manchester being around £47,500, without the burden of student loan debt.

 With the growing demand for labour, craftspeople must be given specialised training.
 Assisting with selecting materials, exploring ways to streamline processes, and reducing these individuals could achieve costs.
 Construction has become more complex.